Blokkok/blokkok/README.md

 # Blokkok

+**NOTE: DO NOT DEVELOP THE MAIN BRANCH, we're currently modularizing the features of this main branch inside the `stripped-modular` branch.
+If you want to contribute on the IDE features, head on to [blokkok-modules](https://github.com/Blokkok/blokkok-modules)**

 Blokkok is an open-source modular Android App IDE for Android.
 Every components of the IDE are separated from each other by modules, every modules work together to create an IDE interface for the user to use.
 Since the plain blokkok app is well, just plain, you can create anything you like with it by modules.

 ## Getting started